 Last Eclipse version with a Solaris build, but it's not work on OI.
 It core dumped immediately after run.

-Updated by matt farnsworth 13 days ago
+Updated by matt farnsworth over 3 years ago

 I have not had any problem with geany.